Calgary Burns Club

 How often have you heard that “what goes around, comes around”?

-Jim has long supported community organizations in their fundraising efforts with donations in cash or in kind.
+Jim supports community organizations in their fundraising efforts with donations in cash or in kind.
 Over the years, Jim has been pleased to assist more organizations than he can remember, but among them are:

 - Dreams Take Flight